Should you use quick loans to repay debt in South Africa?

 Important: LoansFind is a comparison and referral platform, not a credit provider.
 Approval depends on the provider’s affordability, credit, identity, and fraud checks, and final rates, fees, and repayment terms must be confirmed directly with the provider.

 Quick loans can provide fast access to cash, but using one to repay existing debt is only sensible if it clearly improves your financial position.
 In South Africa, this should be treated as a debt-replacement decision, not a quick fix.
-If the new loan costs more, adds extra fees, or creates a repayment you cannot comfortably manage, it can make your debt problem worse rather than better.
+If the new loan costs more, adds extra fees, stretches the term in a way that increases the total repayable amount, or creates a repayment you cannot comfortably manage, it can make your debt problem worse rather than better.

 It is also important to use accurate language.
 People often say they are “blacklisted,” but the practical issue is usually a poor credit profile, missed payments, defaults, or judgments recorded in credit-related records.
-As explained in TransUnion South Africa’s guide to defaults and judgments, defaults and judgments can affect how lenders view your risk.
+As explained in TransUnion South Africa’s guide, defaults and judgments can affect how lenders view your risk.
 That means taking a new loan to avoid one missed payment only helps if the new debt is manageable enough to prevent another missed payment later.

 When a quick loan may be worth considering